TradeRES/toolbox-amiris-emlab/README.md

 ## Prepare environments
-To run this project 3 anaconda environments (or any other virtual environment of your preference) should be created: spinetoolbox-dev, iovrmr and EMLabpy.
+To run this project 3 anaconda environments (or any other virtual environment of your preference) should be created: spinetoolbox, iovrmr and EMLabpy.
 To do so following commands can be executed

 ### AMIRIS (emlabEnv)
-in a anaconda prmpttoolbox-amiris-emlab folder
+Open an anaconda prompt
+In toolbox-amiris-emlab folder
 ```
 conda env create -f environment.yml
 conda activate emlabEnv